Porsche 911: 996 (1999–2005)

-The Type 996 introduced in 1998 represented two major changes for the venerable 911 lineage: a water-cooled flat-6 engine replaced the popular air-cooled engine used in the 911 for 34 years and the body shell received its first major re-design.
+The Type 996 introduced in 1998 represented two major changes for the 911 lineage: a water-cooled flat-6 engine replaced the popular air-cooled engine used in the 911 for 34 years and the body shell received its first major re-design.
 Changing to a water-cooled engine was controversial with Porsche traditionalists, who noted this as the end of the 'true' 911.

-The 996 styling shared its front end with Porsche's mid engine entry-level Boxster.
+The 996 shared many front end styling cues with Porsche's mid engine entry-level Boxster.
 Pinky Lai's work on the exterior won international design awards between 1997 and 2003.

-The Carrera variant had a 0.30 coefficient of drag.
+The Carrera variant has a 0.30 coefficient of drag.
 The interior was criticized for its plainness and its lack of relationship to prior 911 interiors, although this came largely from owners of older 911s.

 The Type 996 spawned over a dozen variations, including an all-wheel-drive Carrera 4 and Carrera 4S (the latter which had a 'Turbo look' in facelift form) models, the club racing-oriented GT3 and GT3 RS instead of a Carrera RS variant and the forced-induction 996 Turbo and GT2.
 The Turbo, which was four-wheel-drive and had a twin-turbocharged engine, often made appearances in magazines' lists of the best cars on sale.

 The Carrera and Carrera 4 underwent revisions for the 2002 model year, receiving clear lens front and rear indicator lights which were first seen on the Turbo version two years earlier.
 This allowed the 911 to be more distinguishable from the Boxster.
 A mildly revised front fascia was also introduced, though the basic architecture remained.